Skin cancer in Australia: Awareness

 Australia, followed by New Zealand, have the highest skin cancer rates worldwide.
 Factors include the large percentage of the population with fair skin prone to skin cancers and the high levels of ambient UV radiation.
 Similarly the Anglo-Celtic ancestry of many New Zealanders together with their outdoor lifestyle, is presumed to be a dominant factor in the risk, due to the effect of high UV levels on fair skin.

 The UV Index (UVI), defined as the sun-burning strength of ultraviolet rays (UVR), in Canada ranges between 1 and 10.

 The National Institute of Water and Atmospheric (NIWA) research recorded that New Zealand (similar latitude to Australia) the UVI exposure often exceeds 13 and is 40% more than that recorded at comparable latitudes in North America.

 In order to maintain effective prevention and national awareness Australia used a variety of campaigns and initiatives beginning in the early 1980s.

 The Slip, Slop, Slap campaign was initiated in 1981 introduced a seagull singing a catchy jingle “Slip on a shirt!
 Slop on some sunscreen! and Slap on a hat!”, promoted awareness and entered Australian culture.
 It was so successful that it remained part of the SunSmart slogan, which was updated to read, Slip, Slop, Slap, Slide (on sun glasses), Seek (shaded areas).
 SunSmart began in 1987, led by an Australian foundation focused on promoting skin cancer awareness.
 Social education, challenging societal and cultural ideals, is one of SunSmart's methods for promoting awareness and through its many successes now functions throughout all of Australia, under state Cancer Councils.

 The first government-funded mass media skin cancer initiative began in Australia during 2006.
 Its skin cancer awareness message was delivered through radio, television and printed mediums.

-Media promotion and education remains a vital and effective tool in Australian skin cancer awareness strategy.
-Despite its effectiveness members of the public remain indifferent or unaware of the risks caused by inefficient sun protection and skin care.
+Media promotion and education is a part of Australian skin cancer awareness strategy.
+However, some members of the public remain unaware of the risks caused by insufficient sun protection and skin care.